msftcangoblowm/logging-strict/README.rst

   When changes have to be made either: Increment the version by 1 or if purpose is different, fork a new flavor

+  If no flavor, version pertains to the genre

 - package_start_relative_folder